 Keep the Rollout Rolling

 How can HR professionals effectively communicate a new benefit?
-A good telemedicine service provider is one who will work with you long-term to build trust in your new telehealth system.
+A good telemedicine service provider is one who will work with you long-term to build trust in your new telemedicine system.
 Beyond the initial rollout, your provider should offer a comprehensive awareness campaign, including onboarding, ongoing education, and follow-ups and evaluations to reinforce adoption.

 Dialogue, for example, offers a comprehensive implementation toolkit: